 Is prolonged exposure to dexmedetomidine safe for neonates?

 Dexmedetomidine (DEX) is a sedative medication that has reported to produce sedative effects without inducing significant respiratory depression.
 However, minimal data exists describing the pharmacokinetics, efficacy, safety or neuropathologic effects of prolonged exposure to DEX in infants.
 Dr. Ryan McAdams’ pilot project proposes to establish the pharmacokinetics of the DEX in neonates and to evaluate neuronal density, reactive astrogliosis and cell proliferation in specific regions of the brain after neonatal DEX treatment.
 The goal of this research is to provide evidence-based information that can improve the long-term intensive care of preterm infants and optimize their neurodevelopmental outcome.

 Margaret Rosenfeld, MD, MPH

 Recent studies have demonstrated that cystic fibrosis (CF) begins in the first years of life.
 Therefore, there is a high level of interest in conducting clinical trials of early interventions to delay or present irreversible lung damage.
 Dr. Shwetak Patel and his research team at the University of Washington have recently developed a novel, fully automated cough sensor that has demonstrated feasibility and accuracy in ambulatory adults.
-In her pilot study, Dr. Margaret Rosenfeld will collaborate with Dr. Patel to assess the accuracy and feasibility of cough monitoring in CF patients 0 to 6 years of age and obtain longitudinal data in this age range necessary for the planning of future studies.
+In her pilot study, Dr. Margaret Rosenfeld will collaborate with Patel to assess the accuracy and feasibility of cough monitoring in CF patients from birth to 6 years of age and obtain longitudinal data in this age range necessary for the planning of future studies.
 This device could potentially serve as an important resource for clinical trials of disease-modifying therapies in children with CF.